Rhoban/ForceFoot/electronics/README.md

 ### 3-wire or 4-wire gauges

-There is two main kind of system, half-bridges, which looks like that:
+There is two main kind of mounting, half-bridges, which looks like that:

 ![half-bridge](../docs/half-bridge.png)